Crazy-Easy Kitchen Science Experiments for Kids You Can Do Today

-Enjoy the fun ideas for kids science projects you can do in your kitchen!
+Enjoy the fun ideas for science experiments for kids that you can do in your kitchen!
 These kitchen science experiments are not only easy, but they are incredibly cool!

 Don’t you just love the natural curiosity kids possess for all that’s around them?
 Children absorb everything around them like, well, the xylem of a celery stalk immersed in colored water.